 It has been repeatedly mentioned that mouth sores cause immense discomfort and pain.
 Are these the only symptoms of mouth ulcers?
 What other indications point towards the diagnosis of mouth ulcers?
 Read the next section to know more.

-3 Signs & Symptoms Of Mouth Ulcers
+3 Important Signs & Symptoms Of Oral Ulcers

 Mouth ulcers cause pain which will aggravate if the ulcers are touched.
 The pain which feels like a prick of the thorn is likely to increase while chewing food or talking.
 Mouth ulcer on the tongue may be more painful than those present on the gums or inside of the cheeks.